Defeat device

 A defeat device is any motor vehicle hardware, software, or design that interferes with or disables emissions controls under real-world driving conditions, even if the vehicle passes formal emissions testing.
 The term appears in the US Clean Air Act and European Union regulations, to describe anything that prevents an emissions control system from working, and applies as well to power plants or other air pollution sources, as to automobiles.
+Use by manufacturers of these devices is considered to have caused many deaths and health problems, a scandal referred to as "Dieselgate".

 The United States Environmental Protection Agency (EPA) has taken numerous enforcement actions against car makers and other companies that have used or installed defeat devices, whether deliberately, or through error or negligence.
-Aftermarket parts or software, such as modified exhausts or chip tuning products and services, are considered defeat devices if they inhibit or bypass a vehicle's emissions controls.
+While defeat devices were used worldwide, much less remedial action has been taken in other countries.
+Defeat devices were built into many vehicles by manufacturers, but aftermarket parts or software, such as modified exhausts and chip tuning products and services, are considered defeat devices if they inhibit or bypass a vehicle's emissions controls.

+Health consequences

+It was estimated in 2025 that the excess pollution due to the use of defeat devices by Volkswagen and other manufacturers had killed about 124,000 people in the European Union and UK, and caused 30,000 cases of asthma in children in the UK.
+In the US there had been large fines and compulsory recalls to remove defeat mechanisms, but the UK and most EU countries did not take appropriate action, with devastating impacts on health.
+While defeat devices were banned in new vehicles, many millions of existing highly polluting diesel vehicles remained on the roads in the UK and EU as of 2025, and a further 81,000 premature deaths were predicted to occur in later years unless action was taken.
+The economic harm in the EU and UK was estimated at €760bn, with a further €430bn by 2040 unless action is taken.